Health Topics

 A health care professional will take a blood sample from a vein in your arm, using a small needle.
 After the needle is inserted, a small amount of blood will be collected into a test tube or vial.
 You may feel a little sting when the needle goes in or out.
 This usually takes less than five minutes.

 At-home tests for rheumatoid factor are available.
 The test kit provides everything you need to collect a sample of blood by pricking your finger.
 You'll mail your sample to a lab for testing.
-If you do a home test, it's important to share your results with your health care provider.
+If you do a home test, remember to share your results with your provider.

 Will I need to do anything to prepare for the test?